akshaycsasidharan/BookManagementSystem/README.md

    npm start

 ## How to Use the Project
-   Register a new user:
+   1.Register a new user:
       Send a POST request to /api/users/register with the following JSON body:
    <br>
-   { <br>
+   {
      "username": "your_username", <br>
      "password": "your_password", <br>
      "email": "your_email" <br>